ToledoEM/annotables/custom_versions_howto.md

-# How to Recreate This Repository: Step-by-Step Guide
+# How to Recreate This Repository and Add a New Genome: Step-by-Step Guide

 This guide explains how to fully regenerate the data and documentation for this repository from scratch, ensuring reproducibility and transparency.